Skip to main content

 • graphics

-• “Graphics, especially the hand-drawn pictures, are remarkable (just as with the previous Lost Eidolons iteration).
-Music can be familiar (there are new tracks, but some of them are just reused from the previous game), and voice acting is really good, done by professionals with no AI involved.”
+• “Graphics, especially the hand-drawn pics, are remarkable (just as with the previous Lost Eidolons iteration), music can be familiar (there are new tracks but some of them just reused from the previous game), voice acting is really good, done by professionals and no AI was involved.”

-• “Graphics could be upgraded too; in 2K it looks blurry on the highest settings.”
+• “Graphics could be upgraded too, in 2K it looks blurry af on highest settings.”

 • grinding